-- Further reductions to the public sector budget and therefore core funding reductions in the Comprehensive Spending Review 2014. - The introduction of shorter-term Central Government settlement announcements and new variable arrangements for calculating fundamental grants exacerbates the increasingly uncertain nature of the Council's core funding streams. - The new Business Rates Retention regime passes the risk of fluctuations in income from Central Government to Local Government, and therefore changes in the tax base will have a direct and immediate impact on the Council's core funding.
-The new regime was implemented from 1 April 2013 but aspects of the system were changed by Central Government during 2013/14, and further changes may occur in 2014/15.
-Combined with the uncertainty about the level of successful appeals by businesses against their rates, these issues pose more risks for the Council's finances for 2014/15 onwards than originally anticipated. - Annually variable data is now used each year to determine high value grants.
-For example, the New Homes Bonus grant based on number of new homes built.
+- Further reductions to the public sector budget and therefore core funding reductions in the forthcoming Comprehensive Spending Review. - The new Business Rates Retention regime passes the risk of fluctuations in income from Central Government to Local Government, and therefore changes in the tax base will have a direct and immediate impact on the Council's core funding. - The forthcoming national re-valuation of the Business Tax Base. - Annually variable data is now used each year to determine high value grants.
+For example, the New Homes Bonus grant based on number of new homes built. - Pension Fund re-valuations and recovery of the deficit position.

 All of the above exacerbates uncertainty and has a detrimental effect on the ability of the Council to forecast its budget requirement and undertake accurate medium term financial planning.
-All the above have the potential to increase the budget deficit without much notice and therefore this serves to increase the need to maintain a level of general balances to mitigate the resulting financial risks.
+The above key risks have the potential to increase the budget deficit without much notice and therefore this serves to increase the need to maintain a level of general balances to mitigate the resulting financial risks.